 Maryland Weather: Rain returns to close out the week

-BALTIMORE -- Mostly cloudy skies can be expected for the rest of this afternoon.
-Expect highs in the low to mid 60s.
+BALTIMORE -- Temperatures dropped into the 40s overnight leaving us with a rather chilly Wednesday morning.

-By evening, high pressure moves in from the west, leading to lighter winds and clearing skies.
-Overnight, temperatures could drop to the mid 30s across Western Maryland.
-Residents with sensitive plants should take precautions.
-Elsewhere, lows will be in the 40s.
+The rest of the day will be quite lovely though.
+High pressure will deliver beautiful blue skies and milder temperatures.

-Wednesday: High pressure builds in promising a sunnier and milder day.
-Most can expect highs in the mid 60s.
-Winds shift from west-northwest in the morning to south-southeasterly by evening.
-Overnight temperatures Wednesday night will be in the 40s, with temps inside the Beltway a little warmer.
+We'll likely land in the upper 60s as winds shift from west-northwest this morning to south-southeasterly by evening.
+Overnight temperatures tonight will be in the 40s once again, with temps inside the Beltway a little warmer.

 Thursday: The weather starts to change, with increasing clouds by afternoon with warmer temperatures.
 Highs will range from upper 60s to low 70s.
 Clouds thicken by nightfall with potential showers in western Maryland by late Thursday night.
 Nighttime lows will drop into the 50s across most of the region.